steveschow/osxwineasio/README.md

-Depends on several things in order to build
+Depends on several things in order to build on OSX

 1 - Must have wine installed.
 There are several dev oriented binaries, libs
     and includes that are required for building wineasio.
 By default this